rogit31/vostera.md/Vespera Argent.md

 layout: Basic 5e Layout
 size: medium
 cr: 18
-ac: 18
+ac: 20
-hp: 200
+hp: 240
 speed: 30
-stats: [16, 14, 14, 22, 22, 22]
+stats: [18, 16, 18, 22, 24, 22]

 saves:
-  - intelligence: 10
+  - intelligence: 12
-  - wisdom: 10
+  - wisdom: 13
-  - charisma: 10
+  - charisma: 12

 damage_resistances: Poison damage
 damage_immunities: psychic damage (from mind blank)
 condition_immunities: "charmed, slept, paralyzed, polymorphed, feared, flanked"
 senses: truesight 60ft., passive Perception 20
-legendary_description: "Vespera is a legendary creature."
+legendary_description: "Vespera is a legendary creature.
+She can take any of these actions after someone else's turn."
+legendary_actions:
+  - name: Summon snakes
+    desc: (at will) Vespera summons 4d12 venemous snakes.
 bestiary: true
 traits:
   - name: Arcane Prodigy
     desc: Vespera is the greatest spellcaster alive, and is exempt from VSM components, can cast and learn any spell she witnesses, and can cast multiple spells per turn.
     attack_bonus: 0
   - name: Legendary Resistance (3/Ever)
     desc: If Vespera fails a saving throw, she can choose to succeed instead.
+When she does, her deduplicate takes the blow for her and the spell being cast is interrupted.
     attack_bonus: 0
 actions:
   - name: Arcane Javelin